-- 11.9 You must promptly notify your manager, your in-house legal counsel, head of Human Resources, Finance Director (or CFO) or Managing Director (or CEO) in your country, if you believe or suspect that a conflict with this policy has occurred, or have reason to believe such conflict will occur in the future.
-Some "red flags" that may indicate bribery or corruption are set out in Schedule 1 attached to this policy. - 11.10 Any employee who breaches this policy will face disciplinary action, which may include dismissal.
+- 11.3 Any hospitality or gifts, whether given or received, must be approved strictly as required by the Logicalis International authority matrix prior to being provided or accepted/received.
+These approval levels must be replicated in the authority matrix applicable in your country.
+The approval request must include details of the amount, who and what the hospitality or gift is for. - 11.4 You must promptly notify your manager, your in-house legal counsel, head of Human Resources, Finance Director (or CFO) or Managing Director (or CEO) in your country if you believe or suspect that a conflict with this policy has occurred, or have reason to believe such conflict will occur in the future.
+Some "red flags" that may indicate bribery or corruption are set out in Schedule 1 attached to this policy. - 11.5 Any employee who breaches this policy will face disciplinary action, which may include dismissal.
 We reserve our right to terminate our contractual relationship with Workers if they breach this policy.